USDA-FSA/fsa-design-system/components/buttons/index.md

 * A Cancel button should not be used unless the online form uses a multi-step process.
 * A Cancel button should be used in a Multi-step or multiple screen process so the User feels safe that they are aborting a process.
 * A Cancel or Close button action shall clear the contents of the online form for security/privacy purposes.
-* When used, the Cancel button should appear as a link (i.e. `fsa-btn--flat` variation) or Secondary button.
+* When used, the Cancel button should appear as a link (i.e. `fsa-btn--flat` variant) or Secondary button.
 * Buttons shall align to the left with primary or progressive/affirmative action on left, and secondary or regressive/dismissive action on right.

 ## Labeling